Juana la Loca... de vez en cuando

 Juana la Loca... de vez en cuando is a 1983 Spanish comedy film directed by José Ramón Larraz, written by Juan José Alonso Millán, scored by Teddy Bautista, and starring Lola Flores, Beatriz Elorrieta, Manolo Gómez Bur.
 It parodies the life of Joanna of Castile, Queen of Spain.

+Plot

+The Catholic Monarchs of Spain Isabel I (Lola Flores) and Fernando II (José Luis López Vázquez) suffer when they see that their daughter Juana (Beatriz Elorrieta) has become republican.
+They make an effort to find a husband for their daughter given her sexual debauchery.
+Finally, they find a young playboy: Felipe I (Jaime Morey).